Nandu306/nandu306.github.io/_articles/idea_validation.md

 my experience in building a usable product for the first time and the lessons that it reinforced.
-I call it reinforced because, through reading/classes etc, I was familiar with some version of these lessons but being in the thick of things throws up a whole new set of challenges.
+I call it reinforced because, through reading/classes etc, I was familiar with some version of these lessons but being in the thick of things throws a whole new set of challenges.

 _Lesson One: First, own the problem space_